sixpounder/tbuilder/README.md

 ```
 - **source**: *string* the root of the source directory containing the files to build
 - **target**: *string* the directory in which files will be built

+## Build callback
+A *function* that will be called once the build is complete, providing an *error* if something went wrong.

 ## Events